mozilla/dxr/docs/source/getting-started.rst

 Configuration
 =============

-Before DXR can index your code, we need to tell it where it is and, if you want to be able to do structural queries (like find-all-the-callers) for C or C++, how to kick off a build.
-(Analysis of more dynamic languages does not require a build step.)
+Before DXR can index your code, it needs to know where it is and, if you want to be able to do structural queries (like find-all-the-callers) for C or C++, how to kick off a build.
+(Analysis of more dynamic languages like Python does not require a build step.)
 If you have a simple build process powered by :command:`make`, a configuration like this might suffice.
 Place the following in a file called :file:`dxr.config`.
-The location of the file doesn't matter; the usual place is adjacent to your source directory.
+The location of the file doesn't matter, but the usual place is adjacent to your source directory.

 .. include:: example-configuration.rst